Tipping on Takeout Food: What’s Expected & What Customers and Restaurants Should Know

 Tipping at takeout should be a transparent process in restaurants.
 Some people want to give tips but aren’t sure how to do so.
 Restaurants can build a good tipping process by -

-Clear Messaging - Restaurants must let customers know that typing is appreciated but not mandatory.
+Clear Messaging - Restaurants must let customers know that tipping is appreciated but not mandatory.
 Forcing tips leads to bad guest experiences.

 Tip Suggestions - Restaurants must make the tipping process easy for the customers.
 Every payment channel must be integrated with a tipping feature that suggests predefined values.
 It relieves customers from the pain of calculating tips.